chrisb2/pyb_ina219/README.md

 the functionality provided in detail.

-If you want to give it a try then drop _ina219.py_ and [logging.py](https://github.com/micropython/micropython-lib/blob/master/logging/logging.py) onto the flash drive of your pyboard, then from a REPL prompt execute:
+If you want to give it a try then drop _ina219.py_ and [logging.py](https://github.com/micropython/micropython-lib/blob/master/logging/logging.py) onto the flash drive of your pyboard, connect the sensor to I2C(2) on the pyboard, then from a REPL prompt execute:

 ```python
 from ina219 import INA219